 Please note: there is an option to add a souvenir programme alongside your ticket

-New Dawn Fades - A Play About Joy Division And Manchester tells the story of four ordinary lads who, inspired by the punk revolution of 1970s Manchester, came together to form one of the most influential bands of all time, Joy Division.
+New Dawn Fades tells the story of four ordinary lads who, inspired by the punk revolution of 1970s Manchester, came together to form one of the most influential bands of all time, Joy Division.
 Following the untimely death of lead singer Ian Curtis, the band went on to huge world-wide success as New Order.

-New Dawn Fades is a spellbinding journey of love, passion, grief, and of course music, drawing inspiration from the enigmatic lyrics of Ian Curtis, with a soundtrack featuring iconic hits of the late 1970’s UK music scene, including of course Joy Division.
-The play is directed by the award-winning Brian Gorman and Lauren Greenwood, who reprises her role as Debbie Curtis.
-Josh Lonsdale reprises his role as Joy Division frontman, Ian Curtis.
-It is produced by Nigel Carr and Tony Davidson.
+New Dawn Fades is a spellbinding journey of love, passion, grief, and music, drawing inspiration from the enigmatic lyrics of Ian Curtis, with a soundtrack featuring hits of the late 1970’s UK music scene, including of course Joy Division.

-A smash-hit when it debuted at the Greater Manchester Fringe Festival in July 2013, New Dawn Fades has continued to wow audiences across the country, playing to capacity crowds and standing ovations.
+A smash-hit when it debuted at the Greater Manchester Fringe Festival, New Dawn Fades has continued to wow audiences across the country, playing to capacity crowds and standing ovations.

 Reviews